instaclick/gherkincs/README.md

-Gherkin Coding Style Checker and Semantic Analyzer
+# Gherkin Coding Style Checker and Semantic Analyzer

+By Juti Noppornpitak

+To use this tool, please run `php cuke.php <path_to_scan>`.